ethereum/execution-apis/src/engine/cancun.md

 - `withdrawals`: `Array of WithdrawalV1` - Array of withdrawals, each object is an `OBJECT` containing the fields of a `WithdrawalV1` structure.
 - `dataGasUsed`: `QUANTITY`, 64 bits
 - `excessDataGas`: `QUANTITY`, 64 Bits
+- `parentBeaconBlockRoot`: `DATA`, 32 Bytes - Root of the parent beacon block.

 ### BlobsBundleV1